Detailed guides to painful problems, treatments & more

 LSep 5Placebo Power Hype — Added a section about placebo analgesia — very better-late-than-never in the evolution of this article!
 Also added a new summary for the article, and a nerdy but critical clarification about the difference between the placebo “effect” versus “response.”
 There are two important new citations to Evers and Hohenschurz-Schmidt.

-SAug 28Does Ultrasound Therapy Work? — Science update for ESWT for plantar fasciitis.
+SAug 28Does Ultrasound or Shockwave Therapy Work? — Science update for ESWT for plantar fasciitis.

 SAug 28Zapped!
 Does TENS work for pain? — Science update for pulsed electromagnetic field therapy.